oslabs-beta/indiK8or/README.md

          $ chmod 700 get_helm.sh
          $ ./get_helm.sh
      ```
-     NOTE: Refer to this link for more details: https://kubernetes.io/docs/tasks/tools/
+     NOTE: refer to this link for more details: https://kubernetes.io/docs/tasks/tools/
       <br><br>

 9. Run below code snippet in your terminal: